brimdata/zed/docs/zq/operators/search.md

 The "search" keyword may be omitted in which case `<sexpr>` follows the [search expression](../language.md#search-expressions) syntax.

-When Zed queries are run interactively, it is highly convenient to be able to omit the "search" keyword, but when search filters appear in Zed source files, it is good practice to include the optional keyword.
+When Zed queries are run interactively, it is convenient to be able to omit the "search" keyword, but when search filters appear in Zed source files, it is good practice to include the optional keyword.